BenniProbst/CELM/docs/20251120_Eigentokens_Expose.md

 **A6 - Eigentoken Mock Rules**: Development of pattern rules for Eigentoken processing to demonstrate storage and grammar linking behavior.
 Includes test cases for various data types and edit patterns.

-**A7 - (Roadmap) Replication/Erasure**: Future extension for applying placement and erasure-coding policies on grammar leaves for resilience and space efficiency (beyond initial project scope).
+**A7 - (Roadmap) Replication/Erasure**: Future extension for applying placement and erasure-coding policies on grammar leaves and Eigentokens in general for resilience and space efficiency (beyond initial project scope).
+Ensure coding will be multi level per machine, per cluster and per cluster group that the user chooses to work on.

 ### 10.2 Implementation Details